 Third Sample Rejection Letter

 The job rejection letter is your last opportunity to build a relationship with your job candidates.
 Especially after getting to know a candidate through the second interview stage, you will want the candidate to think favorably of your company.
-Obviously, you thought favorably of them even if they were not selected for your job.
+You thought favorably of them even if they were not selected for your job.

 They have likely met five-ten of your employees, managers, and in a team selection process, they may have met even more employees.
 The candidate is taking a permanent perception of your company with them—help make it a good impression.